rats-endorsements-distribution/draft-howard-rats-coserv/materials/rolling-slide-deck/main.md

 The attesters you are interested in?

-(Optionally,) provide the source objects too, please!
+What format would you like the results to be in (collected, source or both)?

 ---